-Cross-platform mobile development in Visual Studio
+Cross-platform app development in Visual Studio

-You can build apps for Android, iOS, and Windows devices by using Visual Studio.
+You can build apps for Android, iOS, Mac Catalyst, and Windows devices by using Visual Studio.
 As you design your app, use tools in Visual Studio to easily add connected services such as Microsoft 365, Azure App Service, and Application Insights.

 If you want to build a game or immersive graphical app, install Visual Studio Tools for Unity (VSTU) and enjoy all of the powerful productivity features of Visual Studio with Unity, the popular cross-platform game/graphics engine and development environment for apps that run on iOS, Android, Windows, and other platforms.